You’ve probably heard that you should send “thank you” emails after your interview.

 However, it’s impossible to know which hiring managers care and which don’t, and ultimately, there’s no real downside to sending a post-interview “thank you” email, whether it is important to that manager or not.

-While they can be powerful, thank you notes aren’t the magic key to unlocking a job offer if you seemed unqualified, if you walk in without researching the job and company, etc.
+While they can be powerful, thank you notes aren’t the magic key to unlocking a job offer if you seem unqualified, if you walk in without researching the job and company, etc.

 However, in most cases where your interview went well, the employer is likely considering you against a few other candidates.
 In this scenario, the thank you email has the potential to help push you over the edge to the finish line.